EveSeward/Assignment-3/README.md

 ```
 ### Step 5: Subset variables to the study area and remove NA values

 Next we will want to subset our data to include only the census data applicable to the study area, which in this case is Kelowna.
 This process produces a new data frame containing the subset data called "Municp".
-Then we will create a new variable called 'PercFrench' in our Municp data frame based on the rate between french knowledge and language sample size, as shown in the code below.
-Also, to maintain accuracy in our results, any missing data in the form of 0 or NA values must be removed.
+Then we will create a new variable called "PercFrench" in our "Municp" data frame based on the rate between french knowledge and language sample size, as shown in the code below.
+To maintain accuracy in our results, any missing data in the form of 0 or NA values must be removed.
 This will make sure that the polygons we are interested in will contain values for our variables of interest.

 ```{r subset data, echo=TRUE, eval=TRUE, warning=FALSE}
 #Subset for Vancouver